qiboteam/qibo/doc/source/advancedexamples.rst

 .. code-block::  python

     from qibo import models, gates, callbacks

+    # create entropy callback where qubit 0 is the first subsystem
+    entropy = callbacks.EntanglementEntropy([0])

     # initialize circuit with 2 qubits and add gates
     c = models.Circuit(2) # state is |00> (entropy = 0)
     c.add(gates.CallbackGate(entropy)) # performs entropy calculation in the initial state